 - Higher Risk – Individual Stocks

-Your goal in investing can often be determined with the spread of risk as you diversify your investment pot.
+Your goal in investing can often be determined by the spread of risk as you diversify your investment pot.

-We have covered some of the fundamental questions that face you, what type of investor are you, what are your goals, and how to manage risk.
+We have covered some of the fundamental questions that face you, what type of investor are you, what your goals are, and how to manage risk.

 In the next section, we will look at the different types of investments you can make.